Speeches, Articles and Reports

 UC Davis, January 31, 2008

 “At UC, we’ve emphasized environmental sustainability to many generations of students.
 And over that time, students came to us and said, ‘If you believe what you teach, why don’t you practice what you teach?’
-And they were right.”
+And they were right.
+My hat’s off to the students.
+We were not being as responsible as we should have been.
+We learned.
+And we changed direction.”

 PDF (right click to download)